Rhyan2/LUBEGA/second .md

 #### Long-Term Health Issues:
 Certain cancer survivors may face long-term health issues, such as cardiovascular problems, hormonal imbalances, or secondary cancers resulting from treatment.

-## TREATMENT OF CANCER USING MODERN TECHNOLOGYEarly Detection and Diagnosis:
+## TREATMENT OF CANCER USING MODERN TECHNOLOGY:

 #### 1 Medical Imaging: